The ancient ruins of Nalanda Buddhist University, India

 Frank Carter (B.Ec.)

-Frank is the President, Director and a resident Teacher at the Buddhist Education Centre and it’s parent organisation the Buddhist Discussion Centre (Upwey) Ltd. A practicing Buddhist for over 40 years Frank has had extensive experience and learning in the three major Buddhist traditions and attended teachings, courses and retreats by Buddhist Masters in each of these traditions.
+Frank is the Past President, Director and a resident Teacher at the Buddhist Education Centre and it’s parent organisation the Buddhist Discussion Centre (Upwey) Ltd. A practicing Buddhist for over 40 years Frank has had extensive experience and learning in the three major Buddhist traditions and attended teachings, courses and retreats by Buddhist Masters in each of these traditions.

 Frank has led the administration and development of the Centre for many years along with a team of dedicated students and fellow practitioners and been responsible for the design and construction of the Centre’s Golden Buddha Pavilion completed in 2022.